casualcore/casual/middleware/administration/documentation/cli/file.operation.md

             --rollback [0..1]  (<gtrid>) [1..*]
                  recover global transactions with rollback

+      --produce [0..1]  (<value>) [1]
+           produces files into the provided directory from the pipe

+           Messages supported are queue messages and payload messages

+           Has to be used inside a pipe transaction.

+           @note: part of casual-pipe

+         SUB OPTIONS [0..1]:

+            --format [0..1]  (json, toml, yaml, xml) [1] specifies the format of the files - yaml is default

+      --consume [0..1]  (<value>) [1..*]
+           consumes provided glob(s) and sends them downpipe

+           The files that glob(s) resolves to has to be produced by `casual file --produce`

+           Has to be used inside a pipe transaction.

+           @note: part of casual-pipe

       --state [0..1]  (json, toml, yaml, xml, line) [0..1] prints state in the provided format to stdout